LLC Loans: 5 Ways to Finance Your Limited Liability Company

 To get a loan for your LLC, you can follow these simple steps:

 1. Decide which of these types of financing is best suited for your needs.
-You’ll want to think about how much capital you need, what you need the funding for, and how much debt you can afford.
+Think about how much capital you need, what you need the funding for, and how much debt you can afford.

 2. Evaluate your eligibility.
 Consider your credit score, time in business, and annual revenue—as well as other key business financials.